Best Waterproof Subfloor Material: 6 Options

 So, we can say both are good competitors with different qualities.

-You’ll be surprised to know that OSB has almost 50 layers into a single sheet with the same thickness as plywood.
+You’ll be surprised to know that OSB has almost 50 layers in a single sheet with the same thickness as plywood.
 That makes it more structurally consistent than plywood.

 Waterproof Subfloor Material